designstem/projects/waste/index.md

 You probably found a lot of initiatives to make the world cleaner and they all have their own methodologies and concepts.

-Explain of the two concepts you have chosen how they contribute to make the world cleaner from waste.
+Explain, how the two concepts, that you chose, can contribute to clean the world from waste.

 -